 At the close of the hearing, the impartial hearing officer will render a decision at that time, if possible.
 If the impartial hearing officer wishes to take the evidence under advisement, a decision will be rendered within 15 calendar days of the close of the hearing.
 The decision will be in writing and will explain the impartial hearing officer's decision and the evidence on which it is based.
 Formal findings of fact and conclusions of law are not required.

-Parents or guardians who believe that the District has violated the provisions of Section 504 are entitled to file a complaint with the Office for Civil Rights.
+Parents, guardians, a student that has reached the age of majority who believe that the District has violated the provisions of Section 504 are entitled to file a complaint with the Office for Civil Rights.
 The Regional Office of Civil Rights which has jurisdiction of South Carolina can be contacted as follows:

 U.S. Department of Education